kamilashi/kamilashi.github.io/_posts/2025-05-07-outline-shader.md

 <div style="height: 50px;"></div>

-All objects in the scene have a "normal" sub-shader that controls the actual colors rendered on the screen, and an "outlines" substitute sub-shader that controls what and how is written into the discontinuity map.
-The discontinuity map is then processed inside a compute kernel that compares neighboring pixels' values based on a defined threshold and produces the outlines.
-The outline is then mixed with the actual colors from the "normal" subshader and is rendered onto the screen.
+All objects in the scene have a "normal" sub-shader that controls the actual colors rendered on the screen, and an "outline" substitute sub-shader that controls what is written into the discontinuity map.
+The discontinuity map is then processed inside a compute kernel using a naive approach of pixel comparison.
+When the difference between the pixels is greater than a defined threshold, an outline is produced.
+The outline map is then mixed with the actual colors from the "normal" subshader and is rendered onto the screen.

 ![Alt text](/assets/images/outlines/discontinuity_map_full.png)
 *Discontinuity map*